marineam/coil/README.txt

     bar: "zomgbbq"
     sub: { x: "foo is zomg" y: "foo is zomg" }

+  Emacs users may be interested in the coil mode provided by misc/coil.el in the coil distribution tarball.

 API Overview
 ============
   The core of the Coil API is the Struct object.
 It is a dict-like